-Shail has a broad commercial disputes practice with particular emphasis on financial services, insurance, professional liability work and costs.
-He appears regularly in the county courts and High Court both as sole advocate and as part of a team.
+Shail is a commercial litigator with a particular focus on financial services, insurance, professional liability work and costs.
+He appears regularly in the High Court both as sole advocate and as part of a team.
 Shail prides himself on being able to quickly identify the heart of a dispute and provide practical and commercial advice leading to its resolution.

 See ‘Areas of Expertise’ for more details.